YICHU LI

 Yichu Li

-Yichu Li is a London-based multidisciplinary artist whose practice merges image-making, moving image art, audiovisual live performance, and sound art to examine the evolving relationship between identity, power, and digital culture.
-Grounded in a techno-feminist perspective, her work spans image-led installations, sound-based performances, and moving images, often presented in immersive exhibition contexts.
-Drawing from mythology, cyber theory, and embodied resistance, Yichu creates poetic visual environments that interrogate digital embodiment and reimagine authorship in the algorithmic age.
+Yichu Li is an award-winning artist whose practice merges image-making, moving image art, audiovisual live performance, and sound art to examine the evolving relationship between identity, power, and digital culture.
+Grounded in a techno-feminist perspective, her work spans digital art, sound-based performances, and moving images, often presented in immersive exhibition contexts.
+Drawing from digital culture, cyber theory, and embodied resistance, Yichu creates poetic visual environments that interrogate digital embodiment and reimagine authorship in the algorithmic age.

 Her artistic practice challenges dominant techno-aesthetics by reframing digital media as tools for emotional and political expression.
 Through live visual composition, remix, and layered image sequences, she empowers marginalized communities—especially women—to reclaim digital space as a site of agency and collective imagination.
-Her major works—including RAVE CINEMA series, YICHU 1.0 series, and Tat Tvam Asi—craft alternative narrative rituals that blur the boundaries between sound, image, memory, and mechanic rhythm.
-In 2025, Yichu was named a Finalist for the prestigious Lumen Prize – Performance & Music Award, selected from over 2,200 entries.
-This recognition affirms her position as a leading voice in audiovisual performance and digital art, celebrated for her pioneering work at the intersection of image, sound, and technology.
+Her major works—including RAVE CINEMA series, YICHU 1.0 series—craft alternative narrative rituals that blur the boundaries between sound, image, memory, and mechanic rhythm.

 Yichu’s works have been exhibited and performed internationally at a range of art institutions and contemporary culture festivals.
-Notable venues include UCCA AI Artist (CN), IEEE ICME AIART Gallery (FR), TANK Shanghai (CN), Galleria Objets (UK), and the Asian Emerging Artist List Exhibition Hong Kong (CN).
+Notable venues include Peckham Digital (UK), Bury Art Museum & Sculpture Centre (UK), Galleria Objets (UK), Paris Photo Fair (FR), AI Film Awards Cannes (FR), IEEE ICME AIART Gallery (FR), The Wrong Biennale (DE), Berlin Music Video Awards (DE), Piksel Festival (NO), Kunstsilo (NO), The Telephone Project (US), A Space Gallery (US), AI International Film Festival (US), Yeoju International Photo Festival (KR), AI Artist Festival (CN), TANK Shanghai (CN), and Asian Emerging Artist List Exhibition Hong Kong (CN).
 Her audiovisual performances have also been featured in Burning Man (US), Fabric London (UK), Riposte Art Rave (UK), 44KW (CN), etc, contributing to a wider discourse on ritual, embodiment, and new media.

 Press